Plan Your Weekend

 A four-time winner of the Advocate’s “Valley’s Best B&B” award, the Sugar Maple Trailside Inn is a restored 1865 farmhouse style house with Italianate characteristics that was awarded the City of Northampton’s Historic Preservation Award in 2003.

-A European-style bed & breakfast located in the historic Moses W. Merrill homestead built in 1852, the Dancing Bear offers comfortable lodgings in historic elegance with private baths and full breakfast.
+A European-style bed & breakfast located in the historic Moses W. Merrill homestead built in 1852, the Blooming Inn offers comfortable lodgings in historic elegance with private baths and full breakfast.

 Other things to do